ViniciusARZ/Machine-Learning-Analytics/README.md

 # Machine-Learning-Analytics

 ## Analysis Projects using Machine Learning Methods and Algorithms
-## Explanations and Analysis Results are inside the Notebook
+## Explanations and Analysis Results are inside the Notebooks